usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-1">For the purposes of this chapter, the term "disabled" or "disability" shall not apply to an individual solely because that individual is a transvestite.</p>

 ### Sec.
 12209.
 Instrumentalities of Congress
-<p class="margin-left-1">The General Accounting Office, the Government Printing Office, and the Library of Congress shall be covered as follows:</p>
+<p class="margin-left-1">The Government Accountability Office, the Government Publishing Office, and the Library of Congress shall be covered as follows:</p>
 <p class="margin-left-8"> (1) In general</p>
 <p class="margin-left-8">The rights and protections under this chapter shall, subject to paragraph (2), apply with respect to the conduct of each instrumentality of the Congress.</p>
 <p class="margin-left-8">(2) Establishment of remedies and procedures by instrumentalities</p>